spotinst/help/src/docs/spot-connect/integrations/spot.md

 Optional:

 * AWS S3 Prefix: Select an AWS S3 prefix with helm charts to be updated with Spot Ocean AWS rightsizing recommendations.
-* Namespace, Deployment Name, and Container Name: Select namespace deployment name and container name to fetch Spot Ocean AWS rightsizing recommendations and update helm charts.
+* Namespace, Deployment Name, and Container Name: Select the namespace deployment name and container name to fetch Spot Ocean AWS rightsizing recommendations and update Helm charts.
-* Multiplier: Provide multiplier value to multiply CPU and memory resources.
+* Multiplier: Provide a multiplier value to multiply CPU and memory resources.
 The default is 1.0.